s-pyadyshev/beat-em-up-world/README.md

 Major (MVP release):<br>

 - Add svg-sprite-loader to add icons (at least for the most important filters)
-- Finish About page info
+- Finish About page info with more examples
 - Finalize MVP design on desktop and tablet
 - Add responsive styles (toggle filters and list on mobiles or make it swipeable)
-- Add release year filter
+- Add icon for mixed-genre (not true beat'em up) games like Battletoads, Comix Zone, Mad Max, Sleeping Dogs etc.
 - Make gangsize param consistent?
-- Fill otherPlatforms and series data in JSON
+- Fill otherPlatforms and series data in JSON (fix this params to be able to set different link for a game, e.g. Battletoads on GB is actually called Battletoads in Ragnarok's World)
 - Add summary info (total amount of games, missing games etc.)
 - Refactoring
-- Add linters
-- Add Typescript
+- Fix TS react/prop-types warnings

 Minor:<br>